1000kit/tkit-mp-restclient-plugin/README.md

 is default swagger generator but it could generated wrong java classes; depend on your openAPI schema and the parameter `apiName` and `pathPrefix` will be ignored.

 > Method of the java class are base on the `operationId`.
-If there are same `operationId` in the same java class the tag
+If there are multiple `operationId` methods in the java class the tag
 > of the operation is add as prefix to the method.
-If there are same `tag`+ `operationId` methods in the same java classes
+If there are multiple `tag`+ `operationId` methods in the java class
 > generator will add suffix `_<number>` to the method.

 ## Goal: codegen